joeleisner/advent-of-code-2023/readme.md

-# Advent of Code with Typescript x Bun by Joel Eisner
+# Advent of Code with TypeScript x Bun by Joel Eisner

-Joel Eisner's completed Typescript x Bun code challenges for "Advent of Code" 2023.
+Joel Eisner's completed TypeScript x Bun code challenges for "Advent of Code" 2023.

 ## Installation